 Not all doctors specializing in back pain recommend inversion, for a variety of reasons.
 We asked Dr. Lon Kalapp, a chiropractor in California, his thoughts on inversion devices.
 He responded, “My practice has been filled with patients who felt this would fix their back problems.
 I never recommend inversion to people over 50…” This video from another chiropractor also discusses the differences between decompression and inversion.

-You should not use inversion devices if you have glaucoma, recent or unhealed fractures, ear infection, hernias, high blood pressure, or if you are pregnant.
+Medical professionals warn that you should not use inversion devices if you have glaucoma, recent or unhealed fractures, ear infection, hernias, high blood pressure, or if you are pregnant.

 Our Teeter Hang Ups Review